Skip to content

 └────────────────────────────────────────────────────────┘

-• Config Editor (left): tabbed form with all solver parameters.
+• Config Editor (left): tabbed form with all solver parameters, plus a Jump to parameter box above the tabs for quick navigation by label or namelist key.
 Drag the vertical splitter to resize.

 • Plot Canvas (right): 4-panel matplotlib figure with navigation toolbar.